Bubba Wallace, who urged Confederate flag ban, honored

 Although Wallace has six career Truck Series victories and is the first Black driver to win a NASCAR national series race since Wendell Scott in 1964, he’s winless in 111 starts at the elite Cup level.
 His RPM team isn’t among the best and the team has outperformed to Wallace’s career-best 22nd ranking headed into Sunday’s season finale at Phoenix Raceway.

-Now he’s NASCAR’s newest superstar team with a foundation just finding its footing.
+Now he’s one of NASCAR’s newest superstars with a foundation just finding its footing.
 Wallace launched “Live To Be Different” in 2017 to award $10,000 merit-based scholarships for students at his North Carolina alma mater Northwest Cabarrus High School.

 His mission has since multiplied.
 It began this spring when he first began speaking out against racial injustice in America and then he called for a ban of Confederate flags at NASCAR events.